Blue Hawaii: Soundtrack

 Presley's remake of the title song introduced it to an audience too young to remember Bing Crosby's original hit version.

-The soundtrack album was on the Billboard Pop Albums chart for 79 weeks, where it spent 20 weeks at #1.
-It has been certified by the RIAA for sales of three million copies in the U.S.

-The soundtrack album was nominated for a Grammy Award in 1961 in the category of Best Sound Track Album or Recording of Original Cast from a Motion Picture or Television.
+The Blue Hawaii soundtrack was on the Billboard Pop Albums chart for 79 weeks, where it spent 20 weeks at #1.
+It has been certified by the RIAA for sales of three million copies in the U.S. The album was nominated for a Grammy Award in 1961 in the category of Best Sound Track Album or Recording of Original Cast from a Motion Picture or Television.

-The soundtrack featured the hit song "Can't Help Falling in Love" sung by Elvis, which is certified Platinum by the RIAA, for U.S. sales in excess of one million copies.
-The song peaked at No. 2 on the U.S. Billboard Billboard Hot 100 and Hit No. 1 on the Adult Contemporary chart for six weeks as well as topping the British Charts in 1962.
+The soundtrack featured Presley's hit song "Can't Help Falling in Love," certified Platinum by the RIAA for U.S. sales in excess of one million copies.
+The song peaked at No. 2 on the U.S. Billboard Hot 100 and hit No. 1 on the Adult Contemporary chart for six weeks, as well as topping the British charts in 1962.
+As of March 4, 2024, "Can't Help Falling in Love" was the most streamed Elvis Presley song, with streams on Spotify totaled at 836,193,249; YouTube streams on the Elvis Presley channel totaled in excess of 400 million on the same date.